tbs89/typer-zendesk-cli/README.md

 Is this for production or sandbox?: production
 ```

 <p>Upon entering the credentials (email, API token, and domain), the app initiates an API call to this endpoint: {domain}api/v2/users/me.json.
 The app verifies the correctness of the credentials by making an API call to check them.
-If the verification is successful, the app creates a .env file where it stores the credentials from that point forward and uses them for any action:</p>
+If the verification is successful, the app creates a <code>.env</code> file where it stores the credentials from that point forward and uses them for any action:</p>

 ```console
 Connection verified successfully!